Early diagnosis, symptoms and outcome

 BASIC-Q is used by primary healthcare professionals in the City of Copenhagen for assessement of older citizens with cognitive symptoms.

-BASIC-Q has been validated twice in Denmark.
+So far, BASIC-Q has been validated in four larger studies.
 In 2018 to 2019 it was validated in five Danish memory clinics in patients aged 65 years or above.
 A total of 300 cases and 135 controls were included in the validation.
-Head-to head comparison of the sensitivity and specificity of BASIC-Q and MMSE showed that BASIC-Q has significantly higher discriminant validity than MMSE.

-BASIC-Q is currently available in English, Spanish, French, Italian, Arabic and Danish.
+BASIC-Q is available in multiple languages.
 Please, contact Kasper Jørgensen for further information.

 The BASIC-Q record form in English is available here